Physical hazards are factors or conditions within the environment that can harm your health.

 Poor electrical installation and faulty electrical appliances can cause serious injury and death:

 - Electrocution can result in burn injuries to skin and internal tissue as well as damage to the heart.

 - Electric shock from faulty electrical equipment can lead to other injuries, such as falling from ladders and heights, muscle spasms, palpitations and unconsciousness.

-For more information, see Electrical safety codes of practice and advice and Working near overhead or underground electric lines guidance – Safe Work Australia.
+For more information, see Electrical safety advice and Working near overhead or underground electric lines guidance – Safe Work Australia.

 Heat strain can result from working in hot temperatures and being exposed to high levels of humidity or thermal radiation, such as in foundries, commercial kitchens and laundries.